-This is a guardianship over a person found to be a limited capacity as opposed to incapacitated, and the proposed protected person has consented to the appointment of guardian.
+This is a guardianship over a person found to be a limited capacity as opposed b incompetency.
 The Court may dictate the powers granted to the Special Guardian and, save in emergency situations, must apply to the Court for instruction or approval before commencing any act relating to the person of limited capacity.
-The Special Guardian of the Person may also be granted powers to manage and dispose of the estate of the protected person.
+The Special Guardian of the Person may also be granted powers to manage and dispose of the estate of the Ward.